rse/pptx-prompter/README.md

 -----

-**PPTX-Prompter** is a client/server applications for showing a prompter view for Microsoft PowerPoint &reg; presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
-It is intended as a replacement (or companion) for the standard slideshow view of Microsoft PowerPoint &reg;
+**PPTX-Prompter** is a client/server applications for showing a prompter view for [Microsoft PowerPoint](https://www.microsoft.com/en/microsoft-365/powerpoint) &reg;
-and provides two killer features:
+presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
+It is intended as a replacement (or companion) for the standard slideshow view of PowerPoint and provides two killer features:

 1. **Arbitrary Formatting**: It allows a *reasonable* text formatting of the prompter